Este post también está disponible en: Español

 - Step 4: Continue crocheting the first half of the leaf as follows: 4 double treble crochet stitches, 2 treble crochet stitches, 2 double crochet stitches, 2 sc into the next stitch.

 - Step 5: Now crochet the tip of the leaf.
 Crochet 2 chain stitches and then 1 slip stitch into the 2nd stitch from the hook.

 - Step 6: Now push the crochet hook through the next stitch on the not yet crocheted side.
 Crochet 2 sc into this 1st stitch.

 - Step 7: Crochet the 2nd half of the leaf as follows: 2 double crochet stitches, 2 treble crochet stitches, 4 double treble crochet stitches, 1 treble crochet stitch.
 Finally crochet 3 chain stitches and crochet 1 slip stitch into the next stitch on the node.
 Done is the first leaf.

 - Finish: Now crochet all remaining leaves and cut off, sew in and hide the remaining threads.
-Done is your cord ivy!
+Done is your cable ivy!

-If you want a less “neat”, more organic look, twist the stitches in any direction along the cord.
+If you want a less “neat”, more organic look, twist the stitches in any direction along the cable.